evmos/docs/docs/protocol/modules/inflation.md

 2. A block is committed, that signalizes that an `epoch` has ended (block `header.Time` has surpassed `epoch_start` + `epochIdentifier`).
-3. Mint coin in amount of calculated `epochMintProvision` and allocate according to inflation distribution to staking rewards, usage incentives and community pool.
+3. Mint coin in amount of calculated `epochMintProvision` and allocate according to inflation distribution to staking rewards and community pool.
 4. If a period ends with the current epoch, increment the period by `1` and set new value to the store.

 ## Events